jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 mkdir

-: This command is used to create or make a new directory. __Usage examples:__
+: This command is used to create or make a new directory.
+Pronounced *"make-dur"* __Usage examples:__
 ```bash
 mkdir ~/legally-downloaded-music
 ```